 Governor signs bill to protect workplaces, cut off union dues upon leaving union

-PHOENIX – The Arizona Chamber of Commerce and Industry today applauded Gov. Jan Brewer for signing Senate Bill 1363 into law, which makes important reforms to the state’s labor laws.
+PHOENIX – The Arizona Chamber of Commerce & Industry today applauded Gov. Jan Brewer for signing Senate Bill 1363 into law, which makes important reforms to the state’s labor laws.

 Thanks to the leadership of bill sponsor Sen. Frank Antenori, the bill ensures that when a labor union member terminates his or her membership, the wage deductions for union dues stop immediately.
 There have been instances when an employee still sees paycheck deductions to cover union dues despite having already severed his or her relationship with the union.